 Site Description

-The Terminal 115 Plant 1 Site (T-115 Site) is in the industrial area along the western shore of the Lower Duwamish Waterway (LDW), at 6000 West Marginal Way SW, Seattle, Washington.
-The T-115 Site comprises approximately 94 acres over two parcels owned by the Port of Seattle.
+Terminal 115 Plant 1 site (T-115) is in the industrial area along the western shore of the Lower Duwamish Waterway (LDW) at 6000 West Marginal Way SW, Seattle, Washington.
+T-115 comprises approximately 94 acres over two parcels owned by the Port.
+Currently, the property is used by 4 tenants who perform seafood processing, storage, and shipping; marine cargo shipping; and commercial vehicle fueling.

 Site History

 Historical industrial and commercial operations at the terminal began in the early 1900s.
-These activities may have contributed to contamination and included airplane production at the Former Boeing Plant 1; several historical and existing gas and service stations; releases from former underground storage tanks; gravel, concrete, and cement production; car wash operations; and extensive filling of historically submerged land.
+These activities included airplane production at the Former Boeing Plant 1; several historical and existing gas and service stations; releases from former underground storage tanks; gravel, concrete, and cement production; car wash operations; and extensive filling of historically submerged land.

 Contamination Issue